Women and men in decision-making

 Database coverage and methodology

-The database covers 34 countries: the 28 EU Member States, four candidate countries (Iceland, the former Yugoslav Republic of Macedonia, Serbia and Turkey) and the remaining EEA countries (Liechtenstein and Norway).
+The database covers 35 countries: the 28 EU Member States, five candidate countries (Montenegro, Iceland, the former Yugoslav Republic of Macedonia, Serbia and Turkey) and the remaining EEA countries (Liechtenstein and Norway).
 Figures are available for decision-makers at various levels (international, European, national, regional and local).

 Most data are updated annually.
 However, quarterly collections are made for political decision-making at European and national level (as well as at regional level in case of elections).
 Biannual updates for data covering largest quoted companies were introduced in 2012.
 Local level political data have been collected since 2011 on a biennial basis.

-For detailed information on the coverage of the database, the periodicity of collection and definitions applied, see the WMID Methodology .
+For detailed information on the coverage of the database, the periodicity of collection and definitions applied, see the.